Sarijen/ST7567-C-driver-for-RP2040/README.md

     #include "ST7567.h"
     ```

-4. Properly use the library, check examples/ to see how
+4. Properly use the library, check `examples` folder to see how